mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 5. Commit your changes and push them to your forked repository.

 6. Create a pull request to merge your changes into the main repository.

+## Project 3: Prediction of Nigerian Student's Year One Performance

+In this project, you will work on a regression task.
+We have provided a starter notebook for you to begin your work.

+### Contribution Guidelines

+1. Clone the repository to your local machine.

+2. Create a folder under the `Project_4` directory with the following naming convention:
+   - Folder Name: `GPA_Prediction_{GitHub_Username}`

+   For example, if your GitHub username is `octocat`, your folder should be named `GPA_Prediction_octocat`.

+3. Within your personal folder, you have your own environment to create your notebook and workspace.

+4. Work on your image classification tasks in your notebook.

+### Evaluation Metric

+We evaluate the performance of the machine learning model using the Root Mean Squared Error (RMSE).
+The RMSE is calculated using the predicted GPA values and actual GPA values from the dataset.

+- Your contribution should aim to improve the RMSE metric.
+- PRs will be reviewed based on the improvement they bring to the RMSE.
+- A minimum standard for RMSE score for merging PRs will be set and communicated to you in your PR.

 ## General Guidelines